Tuufless/FFXIV-Elemental-Raid-Macros/3.0_heavensward/extreme_trials/sephirot/README.md

 ## Markers

-The `B` and `C` markers were used for Earthshakers as they were proximity damage in the original Sephirot EX.
+The `B` and `C` markers were used for Earthshakers as they are proximity damage in Sephirot EX.

-**Earthshakers are changed in the Unreal version of the fight, and are not proximity damage.**
+**Earthshakers have been changed in the Unreal version of the fight, and are not proximity damage.**

 * `A`: Party stack at the start of the triple-knockback sequence.
 * `B`: DPS Earthshaker (not really needed for Unreal)
 * `C`: Healer Earthshaker (not really needed for Unreal)
-* `1`: Orange players stack.
+* `1`: Green players stack (with tethers).
-* `2`: Green players stack (with tethers).
+* `2`: Orange players stack.

 ![](images/markers.jpg)
 <details markdown=block>